Progress Windows, MESSAGE, ERROR and CONFIRM Functions

 To stop the running program to display an error message.

-To let the user confirm a choice before the program continues running.
+To allow the user to confirm a choice before the program continues running.

-You can also use the STRMENU function to create pages that present options to the user.
-It is much faster to use this function than to design a page which only presents a limited set of options to the user.
+You can also use the STRMENU function to create forms that present options to the user.
+It is much faster to use this function than to design a form which only presents a limited set of options to the user.
 For more information about the STRMENU function, see STRMENU Function.

 Best Practices for User Messages